Rolv-Arild/replay-pretraining/README.md

 we can teach a network, called the IDM (Inverse Dynamics Model) to look at past and future states and determine which action *was* taken at a given moment in time.[^1]

-In principle we could do this by just spawning a car in random locations to do random actions, but to get as close as possible to human gameplay, we recorded gameplay from Nexto via RLGym.
-Some adjustments were made to reduce overfitting to Nexto[^2], and some randomness was sprinkled in to cover more possible states and actions.
+In principle we could do this by just spawning a car in random locations to do random actions, but to get as close as possible to human gameplay, we recorded gameplay from [Nexto](https://github.com/Rolv-Arild/Necto) via [RLGym](https://rlgym.org/).
+Some adjustments were made to reduce overfitting to Nexto's outputs[^2], and some randomness was sprinkled in to cover more possible states and actions.
 This also has the added benefit of restricting the space of possible actions: Nexto only picks from 90 different ones that should approximately cover everything that's possible.
 When the data is collected, all we have to do is give the model a series of states[^3], and train it to predict which action was taken.[^4]